CertIZDAT/russian-trusted-root-ca-analyzer/README.md

 IN ACTIVE DEVELOPMENT: SOME RESULTS ARE OUTDATED!

 This script allows you to analyze which sites require a Russian Trusted CA certificate to work properly.
 Also checks for strange certificates issued by Russia.
+Results of each run saved to sqlite database at end of the analysis.

 [tls_list_cleaned.txt](tls_list_cleaned.txt) list is definitely not complete yet, PR's are welcome.